-In addition, GBP-PRO-01, Manual Control, requires the use of the SWP-PRO series for procedures to be included in the General Information Handbook, with minor variations.
+In addition, GBP-PRO-01, Manual Control, requires the use of the SWP-PRO series for preparation, distribution, and revision of procedures.
 SWP-PRO-04 describes the procedures program.
-It applies to all levels of procedures, instructions, and forms, that affect Columbia nuclear operations and the ISFSI and to GIH/GBPs, which apply to all Energy Northwest activities.
+It applies to all levels of procedures, instructions, and forms, that affect Columbia nuclear operations and the ISFSI and to GBPs, which apply to all Energy Northwest activities.
 It describes:

-- a. the document hierarchy (starting with policies), and how the need for a procedure is determined: - b. preparation, review and approval (cross-referencing SWP-PRO-02, Preparation, Review, Approval, and Distribution of Procedures, and SWP-PRO-03, Procedure Writer's Manual); - c. format; - d. vendor procedures (which are either approved with the governing procedure or through the vendor submittal review and approval process); and - e. procedure use requirements (e.g., "all users are responsible for verifying that the procedures they are using are the correct revision....").
+- a. the document hierarchy (starting with policies), and how the need for a procedure is determined; - b. preparation, review and approval (cross-referencing SWP-PRO-02, Preparation, Review, Approval, and Distribution of Procedures, and SWP-PRO-03, Writer's Manual); - c. format;